What is Pain?

 Non-neuropathic Pain (or somatic pain):

 Pain that is felt on the skin tissue, muscle, joints, bones and ligaments.
-Such pain typically has injuries, damages or infliction on musculo-skeletal joints.
+Such pain typically cause conditions, damages or infliction on musculo-skeletal joints.

 Some of the symptoms are: